 Netflix actually gained 1.7 million subscribers in the three months to June, but that fell well short of the 2.5 million subscribers it expected to add.
 This is at least partly due to an uptick in the number of people cancelling their subscriptions, which seems to have taken Netflix CEO Reed Hastings by surprise.

-In his letter to investors [PDF link] Hastings declared:
+In his letter to investors [No Longer Available] [PDF link] Hastings declared:

 “Gross additions were on target, but churn ticked up slightly and unexpectedly, coincident with the press coverage in early April of our plan to un-grandfather longer tenured members and remained elevated through the quarter.
 We think some members perceived the news as an impending new price increase rather than the completion of two years of grandfathering.”